 Bringing wood fireplaces into compliance is an essential step in complying with municipal regulations and ensuring safety in co-ownerships.
 Although the costs can be high, adapted solutions help preserve both the safety of residents and the value of property.
 The role of architects, co-ownership managers and syndicates is central to carrying out these projects successfully.

-Warning: Non-compliant installations can pose serious safety issues, including fire hazards.
-It is essential to assess and upgrade these flues to ensure the safety of occupants and avoid major incidents.
+WARNING !
+Non-compliant installations pose a serious risk to the safety and insurability of co-ownership properties, particularly regarding fire hazards.
+It is essential to assess and bring these conduits up to code to ensure the safety of occupants and prevent major incidents.

 Georges Fallah, Architect